TYPO3-Solr/ext-solr/Documentation/GettingStarted/ConfigureExtension.rst

 .. warning::

-   EXT:Solr needs a proper domain as base for the site.
+   EXT:Solr needs a proper domain/host as base for the site.
 If the base is set to "/" or a similar relative path, the Indexing will throw an error, so please make sure that "base" is a fully qualified domain like "https://my.project.tld/"

 Configure Solr Connections